chodak166/dockerfiles/reprepro/README.md

 ## Running
 ### Interactive mode
-You can start the server as;
+You can start the server as:
 ```bash
 $ docker run \
 -v ~/apt/:/srv/ \